Regulators to meet as brokers call time on Reddit-trader rollercoaster

 RETAIL MANIA

-The phenomenon has pushed equity indexes from New York to Seoul to record heights and boosted the price of assets from cyptocurrencies to new stock market listings.
+The phenomenon has pushed equity indexes from New York to Seoul to record highs and boosted the price of assets from cyptocurrencies to new stock market listings.

-The assault on GameStop short-sellers took it to a new level as small traders appeared to act in concert as they organised buying over Reddit.
-Posts encouraging silver buying also boosted prices on Monday, although that proved shortlived.
+The assault on GameStop short-sellers took it to a new level as small traders appeared to act in concert as they organized buying over Reddit.
+Posts encouraging silver buying also boosted prices on Monday, although that proved short lived.

 “The power of the retail investor exists,” said Chris Brankin, CEO at TD Ameritrade in Singapore.